Watch this 3-minute video about financial aid, scholarships, and the costs of college.

-Although the cost of college is an important factor, focus instead on finding a college that is a good fit — one that meets your academic, career, and personal needs.
+Although the cost of college may be a crucial factor for you, focus instead on finding a college that’s a good fit─one that meets your academic, career, and personal needs.

 Is my family’s income too high to qualify for aid?

 Financial aid is intended to make a college education available to students from different financial backgrounds.
 Family income, the number of family members in college, medical expenses, and other factors may be considered when determining your financial aid eligibility.
 Even if you think your family income is too high for you to qualify for aid, fill out the Free Application for Federal Student Aid.
 This form determines your eligibility for federal and state student grants, work-study, and federal loans.

 The best way to get an estimate of how much financial aid a college will offer you and therefore how much you’ll really pay to go to that college is to use the college’s net price calculator.
 Colleges provide these tools on their websites.
 Net price calculators give you an estimate of your net price for a particular college (i.e., the cost of attendance minus the gift aid you might get).
 Learn more about net price.